Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

+has an isolated singularity at the origin.
+Let $M$ be the Milnor fiber associated to $p$, then $M$ admits a cyclic dilation. \end{corollary}

-\begin{remark} More interesting examples of Liouville manifolds admitting cyclic dilations are established in the recent work of Zhou $\cite{zz2}$.
-In particular, his result implies that $M_{a,\cdots,a}$ admits a cyclic dilation as long as $n\geq a$, therefore generalizes Theorem \ref{theorem:Fano} above. \end{remark}
+\begin{remark} More interesting examples of Liouville manifolds admitting cyclic dilations are established in the recent work of Zhou $\cite{zz2}$ based on the machinery of Diogo-Lisi $\cite{dl}$.
+In particular, his result implies that $M_{a,\cdots,a}$ admits a cyclic dilation as long as $n\geq a$, therefore generalizes Theorem \ref{theorem:Fano} above.
+Our method has the advantage that it is applicable to examples beyond complements of smooth divisors in projective varieties.
+As an example, see Proposition \ref{proposition:plumbing}. \end{remark}

 Second, we consider the case when $M$ is a smooth log Calabi-Yau variety.
 These manifolds provide important local examples for testing the validity of mirror symmetry and have been studied extensively in the existing literature $\cite{aak,gp1,gp2,ghk,jp}$.
-As an illustration to the general situation, we consider here the simplest case when $\dim_\mathbb{C}(M)=2$, and make the following observation:\footnote{The author thanks Daniel Pomerleano for suggesting this approach to prove Proposition \ref{proposition:log-CY}, which greatly simplifies the original argument.}
+As an illustration to the general situation, we consider here the simplest case when $\dim_\mathbb{C}(M)=2$, and make the following observation.\footnote{The author thanks Daniel Pomerleano for suggesting this approach to prove Proposition \ref{proposition:log-CY}, which greatly simplifies the original argument.} Recall that a log Calabi-Yau surface with \textit{maximal boundary} is the complement $X\setminus D$, where $X$ is a smooth projective surface, and $D\subset X$ is a singular anticanonical divisor with nodal singularities.

 \begin{proposition} Let $M$ be an affine log Calabi-Yau surface with maximal boundary, then $M$ admits a cyclic dilation if and only if it admits a quasi-dilation. \end{proposition} \begin{proof} With our assumptions, one can arrange so that the Conley-Zehnder indices of the periodic orbits are 0, 1 and 2, see for example $\cite{gp2,jp}$.
 In particular, the cochain complex $\mathit{SC}^\ast(M)$ defining the symplectic cohomology $\mathit{SH}^\ast(M)$ is supported in these three degrees.
 Thus any cyclic dilation can only come from a cocycle in $\mathit{SC}^1(M)$, see our discussions in Section \ref{section:Gysin} for details. \end{proof}